-Huawei are one of the biggest names in the smartphone and telecommunications industry.
+Huawei is one of the biggest names in the smartphone and telecommunications industry.
 They have the world’s most advanced 5G tech currently.
 They are also the world’s number one telecom supplier.
 In the recent past, they used to be the number two smartphone company in the world, till they got into trouble.

 Recommended: Google Mobile Services